 In relation to water supply and usage, and wastewater disposal, the EIS should discuss anticipated flows of water to and from the project area.
-Where dams, weirs or ponds are proposed, the EIS should investigate the effects of predictable climatic extremes (storm events, floods and droughts) on: the capacity of the dams to retain contaminants; the structural integrity of the containing walls; and the quality of water contained, and flows and quality of water discharged.
-The design of all water storage facilities should follow the current technical quidelines on site water management.
+Where dams, weirs or ponds are proposed, the EIS should describe the intended capacity of the storages; the source and quality of water they contain.
+The EIS should investigate the effects of predictable climatic extremes (storm events, floods and droughts) on: the capacity of the dams to retain contaminants; the structural integrity of the containing walls; the quality of water contained; and, the flows and quality of water discharged.
+The design of all water storage facilities should follow the current technical guidelines on site water management.